vsoul-km/p2t/README.md

         -w ms     Timeout in ms. to wait for each reply, optional.
 Default is 2000 ms.
         -i ms     Interval between pings RTT in ms, optional.
 Default is 500 ms.
         -f        Do not fragment.
 The default is false (disabled).
         -d        Add date to each ping output.
+The default is false (disabled).
         -log      Write output to log file.
         -follow   Follow the hostname.
 Do not fix IP address when resolving a name for the first time.
                   The name will resolve to the IP address at every ping.
 The default is false (disabled).